Skip to content

 2. Global State

-To share state across components, simply provide a unique key in the options.
+To share state across components, provide a unique key in the options.

 tsx